 Most developers reap the benefits that typical companies offer, like healthcare and free coffee in the office.
 We already know what developers care about at work (working on interesting projects and work-life balance, for example), but what about those tangible perks that are typically displayed on the employer’s Careers page?
-Here are some unique benefits we found that companies are offering their technical employees.
+Here are some unique employee benefits we found that companies are offering.

 Various companies send their technical employees (CTOs, Senior Engineers, and Lead Designers, for example) on weekend retreats through Hacktivision.
 These retreats are created to boost morale and engagement in employees.
 Each weekend experience combines a traditional hackathon with humanitarian organizations.
 Barnaby Jackson, a Lead Engineer at Handup, says of the experience, “[It’s] one of the best ways I have ever spent a weekend.”

 FMTC also offers their technical employees the benefit of weekend retreats.
 At least once a year, the team rents a house and holds a tech retreat.
 Eric Nagel, the CTO, says, “This time is important as it helps strengthen the bonds between team members and gives us a chance to sit around a table and crank out a new project very quickly.
 Renting a house via AirBNB allows us to interact as a family and helps tighten the bonds further than getting multiple hotel rooms.”

 Greenpal’s Nashville headquarters is home to a music room.
 Co-Founder Gene Caballero says, “Most of our tech employees are either musicians or play music for fun.”
 He says, “Playing an instrument has been scientifically proven to engage practically every area of the brain at once especially the visual, auditory, and motor cortices.
 The brain is a muscle and learning and playing music is like a full body workout strengthens those brain functions, allowing us to apply that strength to other activities, like creativity.”